-- (a) The intent of this solicitation is to obtain services described in D.1 Scope of Agreement for Local, Regional, and Nationwide fire suppression, all-hazard incidents, and prescribed fire project work. - (b) The Blanket Purchase Agreements resulting from this Request for Quote (RFQ) may be used by multiple State and Federal wildland fire agencies. - (c) Exhibit H contains special contract requirements, to including an open season on-ramping process being initiated by the Government to ensure adequate resources are available to meet its need.
+- (a) The intent of this solicitation is to obtain the services described in D.1 Scope of Agreement for Local, Regional, and Nationwide fire suppression and all-hazard incidents. - (b) The Blanket Purchase Agreements resulting from this Request for Quote (RFQ) may be used by multiple State and Federal wildland fire agencies. - (c) Exhibit H contains special contract requirements, to including an open season on-ramping process being initiated by the Government to ensure adequate resources are available to meet its need.